dreamportdev/Osdev-Notes/04_Memory_Management/02_Physical_Memory.md

 2. Check if given an address it is already used or not
 3. Allocate/free a page

-In this document we will explain the bitmap method, because is probably the simplest to understand for a beginner.
+In this chapter we will explain the bitmap method, because is probably the simplest to understand for a beginner.
 To keep the explanation simple, we will assume that the kernel will support only one page size.

 ## The Bitmap